Obama condemns Russia over downed plane in Ukraine, gunmen hamper inquiry

 More than half of the dead passengers, 189 people, were Dutch.
 Twenty-nine were Malaysian, 27 Australian, 12 Indonesian, 10 British, four German, four Belgian, three Filipino, one America, one Canadian, one New Zealand.
 Several were unidentified and some may have had dual citizenship.
 The 15 crew were Malaysian.

-A number of those on board were travelling to an international AIDS conference in Melbourne, including Joep Lange, an influential Dutch expert.
+A number of those on board were traveling to an international AIDS conference in Melbourne, including Joep Lange, an influential Dutch expert.

 "We lost somebody who wanted to make the world a better place," said his friend Marcel Duyvestijn.